SMNIK/Molecular-Orbital-Theory/README.md

 ![image](https://github.com/SMNIK/Molecular-Orbital-Theory/blob/master/images/testing-zigzag.png)

 5. And for the last part, you can choose one of the molecule structures from [molecules](https://github.com/SMNIK/Molecular-Orbital-Theory/tree/master/molecules) to calculate not only the charge density but also delocalization energy and bond order.
+This is the test version of Huckel.py for different moleculs.

 ![image](https://github.com/SMNIK/Molecular-Orbital-Theory/blob/master/images/Toluene.png)